iloveitaly/python-starter-template/README.md

 * Containers should be used instead of proprietary build systems (Heroku, etc).
 * Ability to build production-identical containers locally for debugging
 * Container building should be handled on CI

-## Cost of Complexity

-There are many things I don't like about this setup.
-It's all about tradeoffs:

-1. Use rails and hotwire.
-You lose React and all of the amazing ui libraries that come with it.
-You make hiring harder.
-You lose typing.
-2. Use full stack javascript.
-You have to work with Javascript everyday.
-3. Use this approach.
-You lose the beauty of batteries-included-rails and the deployment simplicity of the other approaches.

 ## Other Project Templates